jaschadub/AAEQ/README.md

 4. Falls back to **default preset** (usually "Flat")

 The resolved preset is only applied if it's different from the currently active one, preventing unnecessary device commands.

+### DSP Streaming Mode

+In DSP mode, AAEQ:

+1. **Captures audio** from your selected input device (microphone, line-in, or system audio loopback)
+2. **Applies DSP processing** in real-time:
+   - Parametric EQ (up to 10 bands)
+   - Compression and limiting
+   - Bass/treble enhancement
+   - Stereo width adjustment
+3. **Converts format** to the target sample rate and bit depth
+4. **Streams to network device** via DLNA/UPnP protocol, or outputs to local DAC
+5. **Detects Now Playing** via MPRIS (on Linux) to show what's actually playing
+6. **Applies EQ presets** automatically based on the detected track (same mapping logic as WiiM API mode)

+The DSP mode works independently of WiiM devices - you can stream any audio source to any DLNA-compatible device.

 ## 🎛️ Manual Genre Support